 EH&S makes it easy to safely discard these devices.
-Small electronic waste items can be thrown out in a number of drop-off locations around campus.
+Small electronic waste items can be recycled at a number of drop-off locations around campus.
 EH&S will collect them, then either refurbish or recycle them so they don’t end up in a landfill.

-Only small, non-capital equipment may be placed in these collection containers.
-To dispose of large volumes of these wastes, or larger components (e.g. computers, monitors, or printers), you should contact your Department Property Administrator.
+Only small, non-capital equipment can be placed in these collection containers.
+To dispose of large volumes of University-owned wastes, or larger components (e.g. computers, monitors, or printers), contact your Department Property Administrator.

 - Whenever possible, purchase remanufactured toner cartridges.
 They are generally less expensive and require less energy and raw materials to produce.
 According to industry experts, “The remanufactured toner process emits 60% fewer carbon equivalents than manufacturing a new cartridge and each remanufactured toner cartridge helps save 2 quarts of oil”.

-- Toner Cartridge recycling bins: Dispose of your spent cartridge, whether empty or not, in one of the toner cartridge recycling bins located throughout campus.
+- Dispose of your spent cartridge, whether empty or not, in one of the toner cartridge recycling bins located throughout campus.
 The cartridges must be boxed or bagged.
-You can find current toner recycling bin locations at the following places:
+To inquire about the nearest toner drop-off location, click here.

-- Electronic Waste consolidation buckets: If the preceding three options are not available or convenient AND for quantities of one or two cartridges, place the toner cartridge (boxed or bagged) in one of the Electronic Waste consolidation buckets located throughout campus.
+- Electronic Waste consolidation buckets: If there are no toner collection spots in your area, AND for quantities of one or two cartridges, place the toner cartridge (boxed or bagged) in one of the Electronic Waste consolidation buckets located throughout campus.

-For more information about the Procurement Department’s Toner and Ink Cartridge Recycling Program, please contact:
+- For more information about Surplus Property Sales’ Toner and Ink Cartridges Recycling Program, please contact Steven Magee.

 - For general toner-related questions, contact Chris Craig (EH&S) at: (650) 723-0654 or email@example.com